Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Here child means a parachain from the relay's perspective

-This converter is **tipically used in the relay chain** to make sure the child parachain origins have an associated account.
+This converter is **typically used in the relay chain** to make sure the child parachain origins have an associated account.

 ---v